DanielCiccC/DanielCiccC.github.io/DECO3801/notes/week7.md

 [2023-10-04 11:24:15.444174] [Daniel Ciccotosto-Camp] [SUCCESS] [Closing Connection <pymysql.connections.Connection object at 0x000001483AF162D0>]
 [2023-10-04 11:24:15.445176] [Daniel Ciccotosto-Camp] [SUCCESS] [Closing cursor <pymysql.cursors.DictCursor object at 0x000001483ADE1110>]
 ```
 ## Week 8 Journal
 - In addition to this build, I have developed a website to maintain my reflective journals.
   - Explain briefly how the website was created - will aid in submissions and can easily draft, add images and update to a site.
 - Spent a lot of the time organising the teams developmental jiras
+- Explain why this business operations tool is effective in organising team goals and aids in the our developmental process
-  - backlog is ripe with jiras to have development underway, with worded
+  - backlog is ripe with jiras to have development underway, with worded explanations about what has to be completed within each jira.

 Each jira maintains three parts:
-1. Context
-2. Requirements
-3. Success Criteria
+1. **Context**: what has been going on in the background?
+What has been developed up to this stage and what phase of work are we currently building?
+2. **Requirements**: what has to be developed in this piece of work?
+3. **Success Criteria**: what is an acceptable output/change that will see that this work has been developed?
-4. Images (for reference only)
+4. **Images**: (for reference only)

-The following three images are screenshotted from jira ``PRO-72``: Phase 4 API routes.
+The following three images are screenshotted from jira ``PRO-72: Phase 4 API routes.``

 ![Alt text](assets\IMG4.PNG)
 ![Alt text](assets\IMG5.PNG)
 ![Alt text](assets\IMG6.PNG)

-- enables other features, such as the ability to engage in conversation and find dependencies and blockers for this task.
+- Enables other features, such as the ability to engage in conversation and find dependencies and blockers for this task.
 - At the moment, there are 27 issues in the jira backlog.
 Our meeting Sunday will enable us to chat about the upcoming work, and delegate tasks ready for us to complete over the following week.

 ## Week 9 Journal
+Issues:
-- Ron has developed a system to organise our table structures which is so complex That I stuggle to be able to understand it, and add features to the class without errors and bugs
+- Ron has developed a system to organise our table structures which is so complex that I stuggle to be able to understand it add functionality to improve it.
+- Began to develop a new feature - ``PRO-78`` - most popular articles.
+I originally had begun work on this piece but after a code review from Ron was merged into main, the changes had spawned so many merge conflicts that I had to scrap the branch (and the work I had nearly completed) and after conversation with Ron, reassign it to him.
+This was particularly frustrating as I had spent some time developing this new feature and

 - At the same time, I also have regrets about the implementation of the model-template and data layer driven by AWS cloud.
   - A little more research could have found a system that already has integration and adopts a system like this.